1165 København K

 Tlf: 35 32 28 98 (mon-thurs)

-Here is our guide to getting the most out of the controversial new Danish travel card.
+Confusion — Here is our guide to getting the most out of the controversial Danish travel card.
 This includes ways to avoid using it in the first place!

 Are you a part of the frustrated multitude, or are you a secret fan?
-The roll-out of the new Danish electronic travel rejsekort has not been a success by any measure.
+The roll-out of the Danish electronic travel card, or Rejsekort, has not been a success by any measure.

-Introduced in 2012, it was intended to smoothen the transportation of commuters, but complaints about the rejsekort have numbered approximately 500 complaints per day between July and September this year.
+Introduced in 2012, it was intended to smoothen the transportation of commuters, but complaints about the rejsekort have numbered approximately 500 complaints per day between July and September 2015.

 It is unpopular and complicated.
 The Rejsekort company took home DKK 40 million in fines from the consumers for forgotten check-outs between January and November 2014.

-If you are between the ages of 16 and 26 or a recipient of SU (student support), the University Post recommends buying a Wildcard.
+If you are between the ages of 16 and 19 or a recipient of SU (student support), the University Post recommends buying a youth card (in Danish ungdomskort).
 This makes your journeys outside of the area of larger Copenhagen cheaper.

 If you are not Danish the Rejsekort is particularly daunting, because the standard process uses the Danish CPR number.